 What does living successfully with ADHD mean to you?
-Perhaps you think success is focusing more easily or following-through on projects.
+Perhaps you think success is focusing more easily or following through on projects.
 Perhaps it’s getting organized or finding a job more suited to your creative personality.
+It means something different for everyone.

 9 Tips for Living Successfully with ADHD